szalouk/cs131_notes_dev/_chapters/images/resizing.md

 <div class="fig figcenter fighighlight">
   <img src="{{ site.baseurl }}/assets/images/seam_runtime.png">
-  <div class="figcaption">The task in Image Classification is to predict a single label (or a distribution over labels as shown here to indicate our confidence) for a given image.
-Images are 3-dimensional arrays of integers from 0 to 255, of size Width x Height x 3.
-The 3 represents the three color channels Red, Green, Blue.</div>
+  <div class="figcaption">After removing the seam pixels marked in red, we only recompute $E$ for the neighbourhood pixels marked in yellow.
+The values of $E$ remain unchanged for most of the image pixels, marked in white.</div>
 </div>

-Note that for an image of size $m \times n$, where we want to resize $n$ to $n'$, the new run time complexity of the optimized Seam carving algorithm becomes $O((n-n')m)$, since the each update to $E$ now takes $O(m)$ time.
-Note that this is an order of magnitude faster than the original run time complexity of $O((n-n')mn)$.
+Note that for an image of size $m \times n$, where we want to resize $n$ to $n'$, the new run time complexity of the optimized Seam carving algorithm becomes $O((n-n')m)$, since each update to $E$ now takes $O(m)$ time.
+As such, by accounting for locality of operations, the Seam carving algorithm is much faster than the the original run time complexity of $O((n-n')mn)$.

 <a name='subtopic-3-2'></a>
 ### Extension to both dimensions